car rental dominican republic Jumbo Car

 Description: Sancocho is a thick and comforting stew with various types of meat (beef, pork and chicken), sweet potato, cassava, plantain and spices.
 It’s served on special occasions.

-Tip: Serve with white rice for a full meal.
+Tip: Combine with white rice to complete an evening meal.

 3. Mangu